chanakaudaya/solution-architecture-patterns/vendor-neutral/Kubernetes-Deployment-Pattern.md

 Kubernetes uses etcd as the key value store to keep the metadata about the state of the kubernetes cluster.

 #### Image repository
 Kubernetes runs containers using an image repository.
-This repository conatins the container images which contains the work load.
+This repository contains the container images which contains the work load.

 #### Storage
 Containers are ephemeral in nature and they will come and go without keeping any state.
 But all the applications cannot survive without the state.
 To keep state across container restarts, kubernetes offers storage services.